Ennai Paar Yogam Varum: Production

 After producing three films under his own banner, actor Mansoor Ali Khan returned with Ennai Paar Yogam Varum.
 Politician-turned-actor Thol.
 Thirumavalavan appeared in a song in the film.
 Mansoor Ali Khan said that the film is a low budget film with comedy track.

 Soundtrack

 The soundtrack was composed by A. K. Vasagan.
 The soundtrack, released in 2007, features 6 tracks with lyrics written by Thiruvalluvar, Avvaiyar, Mansoor Ali Khan and A. K. Vasagan.

-Release
+Release and reception

-On 4 June 2007, an ad for the film featured in a newspaper had attracted the attention of many.
+On 4 June 2007, an advertisement for the film featured in a newspaper had attracted the attention of many.
 Mansoor Ali Khan had comically pleaded for a good theatre for his film.
 The film was originally slated for release on 15 June 2007 alongside the big-budget film Sivaji but due to shortage of theatres in Chennai city, Mansoor Ali Khan postponed the release of his film.
 It was finally released on 6 July 2007.
-A week after the film's release, another ad for his film had attracted the attention of the public with mentioning the film Kireedam (2007) starring Ajith Kumar.
+A week after the film's release, another ad for his film had attracted the attention of the public with mentioning the film Kireedam (2007).
+Malini Mannath of Chennai Online wrote, "It's a film that one goes to without any expectation.
+So there's not much disappointment either".